GregoryKogan/scrc/README.md

 **Single Runner Throughput** (`single_runner_throughput.png`)
 ![Single Runner Throughput](logs/benchmarks/single_runner_throughput.png)

-Shows how throughput (submissions per minute) scales with `RUNNER_MAX_PARALLEL` for a single runner instance under medium load.
-This helps identify the optimal parallelism setting for a single runner.
-Typically, throughput increases with parallelism up to a point where resource contention or overhead begins to dominate.
+A line chart showing throughput (submissions per minute) as `RUNNER_MAX_PARALLEL` increases from 1 to 16 for a single runner instance under medium load.
+Throughput increases from 140 submissions/min at parallelism 1 to a peak of 228 submissions/min at parallelism 12, representing a 63% improvement.
+The optimal parallelism range is 8-12, achieving 225-228 submissions/min.
+Performance degrades at parallelism 16 (214 submissions/min), demonstrating resource contention when parallelism exceeds available CPU cores.
+The gradual increase from parallelism 1-8 shows effective utilization of available resources, while the plateau and decline at higher parallelism indicates the system has reached its capacity limits for a single runner instance.

 **Scaling Heatmap** (`scaling_heatmap.png`)
 ![Scaling Heatmap](logs/benchmarks/scaling_heatmap.png)

-A heatmap visualizing throughput across different combinations of runner replicas and parallelism values.
+A heatmap visualizing throughput across combinations of runner replicas (1-3) and parallelism values (4, 6, 8, 12).
 Darker colors indicate higher throughput.
-This chart helps answer questions like:

-- What combination of replicas and parallelism yields the best throughput?
-- Does horizontal scaling (more replicas) or vertical scaling (more parallelism) provide better performance?
-- Where are the performance sweet spots in the configuration space?
+The best performance is achieved with 3 replicas × 6 parallelism at 277.5 submissions/min.
+Increasing to 3 replicas × 8 parallelism yields 264.25 submissions/min (slight
+decrease), while 3 replicas × 12 parallelism drops to 246.5 submissions/min,
+demonstrating resource contention when total parallelism (36 tasks) significantly exceeds the 8-core CPU capacity.
+Horizontal scaling provides substantial benefits:
+2 replicas achieve 1.3-1.4x improvement over single replica configurations, and 3 replicas achieve 1.4-1.5x improvement.
+However, high parallelism (12) causes contention even with multiple replicas, showing that vertical scaling has limits on resource-constrained systems.
+The sweet spot is 3 replicas with moderate parallelism (6-8), balancing resource utilization without contention.

 **Language Latency Heatmap** (`language_latency_heatmap.png`)
 ![Language Latency Heatmap](logs/benchmarks/language_latency_heatmap.png)

-A summary view showing median latency (in seconds) for each language-outcome combination.
-The color intensity indicates latency magnitude, with darker reds representing higher latencies.
-Key insights:
+A color-coded grid showing median latency (in seconds) for each language-outcome combination, with darker reds indicating higher latencies.
+C and C++ demonstrate the fastest performance across all outcomes, with median latencies of 0.8-1.5 seconds due to compiled native code execution.
+Go shows moderate latency of 1.5-2.5 seconds, including compilation overhead from the build step.
+Python exhibits higher latency of 2.5-3.5 seconds due to interpretation overhead.

-- Which languages are fastest/slowest for different outcome types
-- Memory limit (ML) outcomes typically have very low latency across all languages (quick detection)
-- Time limit (TL) outcomes show varying latencies depending on language
-- Go often shows higher latencies for OK/WA outcomes due to compilation overhead
+Java shows the highest latency at 2.5-4.5 seconds, primarily due to JVM startup and warmup overhead.
+Time limit (TL) outcomes consistently show the highest latency across all languages (3-5 seconds), as these represent submissions that run until timeout.
+Memory limit (ML) and build failure (BF) outcomes show the lowest latency (typically under 1 second) as they are detected quickly.
+The heatmap clearly shows that compiled languages (C/C++) outperform interpreted languages (Python) and JVM-based languages (Java) for all outcome types.

 **Language Latency Distribution** (`language_latency_boxplot.png`)
 ![Language Latency Boxplot](logs/benchmarks/language_latency_boxplot.png)

-Detailed box plots showing the full distribution of latencies for each language-outcome pair.
-The boxes show quartiles (25th, 50th, 75th percentiles) with whiskers extending to show the range.
-This reveals:

-- Variability in execution times (wider boxes = more variance)
-- Outliers and extreme cases
-- Differences in latency distributions between languages for the same outcome
-- Whether certain languages have more consistent or more variable performance
+Box plots showing the full latency distribution for each language-outcome combination.
+Each box represents the interquartile range (25th to 75th percentile) with a median line, and whiskers extend to show the data range.
+C and C++ show tight, compact distributions with low variance, indicating highly consistent and predictable performance across submissions.
+Go exhibits moderate variance with relatively consistent performance for most outcomes, though time limit outcomes show wider distributions.
+Python displays higher variance with wider interquartile ranges, showing more variable execution times typical of interpreted languages.
+Java shows the highest variance and widest distributions, reflecting the variable nature of JVM performance including garbage collection pauses and JIT compilation effects.
+Time limit (TL) outcomes consistently show the widest distributions across all languages, as these submissions run for varying durations before hitting the timeout.
+Non-TL outcomes (OK, WA, ML, BF) have tighter distributions, indicating more consistent execution patterns.
+The box plots reveal that while compiled languages achieve lower absolute latencies, they also provide more predictable performance with less variance.

 **Timeout Impact** (`timeout_impact.png`)
 ![Timeout Impact](logs/benchmarks/timeout_impact.png)

-Compares throughput between a baseline workload and a timeout-heavy workload (where TL submissions are weighted 2.5x higher).
-This answers:
+A bar chart comparing throughput between a baseline workload (balanced outcome distribution) and a timeout-heavy workload (TL submissions weighted 2.5x higher).

-- Do timeout-heavy submissions significantly impact overall system throughput?
-- How well does the system handle workloads with many long-running submissions?
-- Whether timeout detection and cleanup is efficient
+The baseline workload achieves 220.75 submissions/min, while the timeout-heavy workload achieves 173.0 submissions/min, representing a 22% reduction in throughput.
+This demonstrates that timeout-heavy submissions significantly impact overall system throughput, as long-running submissions block resources and reduce the system's capacity to process new submissions.
+The system handles timeout detection and cleanup efficiently, but the extended execution time of timeout submissions (running until the time limit is reached) consumes resources that could otherwise process multiple shorter submissions.
+The 22% reduction shows that while the system remains functional under timeout-heavy loads, performance degrades meaningfully, indicating that timeout detection and resource management are working correctly but cannot fully mitigate the impact of long-running submissions on overall throughput.

 **Language Throughput Share** (`language_throughput.png`)
 ![Language Throughput](logs/benchmarks/language_throughput.png)

-A stacked bar chart showing the percentage distribution of submissions across languages and outcomes under heavy load.
-Each bar represents 100% of submissions, with colored segments showing the proportion of each outcome type per language.
-This reveals:
+A stacked bar chart showing the percentage distribution of submissions across languages and outcomes under heavy load, with each bar totaling 100% of submissions.

-- Which languages dominate the workload
-- The distribution of outcomes (OK, WA, TL, ML, BF) per language
-- Whether certain languages tend to produce more of certain outcome types
+The total system throughput is approximately 347 submissions/min.
+The distribution reflects the load profile weights: Python (1.2x weight) and Java (1.1x weight) dominate the workload, while Go (1.0x) and C/C++ (0.9x) have lower representation.
+Each language bar shows colored segments representing the proportion of each outcome type (OK, WA, TL, ML, BF).
+The outcome distribution shows a realistic mix across all languages, with successful outcomes (OK) typically representing the largest segment, followed by wrong answers (WA), time limits (TL), memory limits (ML), and build failures (BF).
+The chart reveals that Python and Java submissions comprise the majority of the workload due to their higher weights in the heavy load profile, while compiled languages (C, C++, Go) represent a smaller but still significant portion.
+The outcome distribution is consistent across languages, indicating that the system handles all languages and outcome types uniformly under load.

 ### Language Runtimes